eformat/3scale-aad-demo/README.md

 ![images/3scale-operator-installed.png](images/3scale-operator-installed.png)

 Create an *API Manager* resource from the operator api.
 You will need to specify a wildcard domain.
-I used *<project>.<cluster app domain>*.
+I used the format *project-name.cluster-app-domain*.
 The system-storage PVC also requires RWX, so i used a shared storage class *aws-efs* for this.
 Your may need to tweak this based on your cluster setup.

 ```yaml
 apiVersion: apps.3scale.net/v1alpha1